bhall2001/flyball-master-manual/tournament_schedule.md

 1,MC Butterfly Effect,WW Hurricanes,0,3 of 5,M1<return>
 ```

-Data Requirements:
+##Data Conventions

 ###Race Num
 Must be an integer number starting at 1 (ie. 1, 2, 3...)

 ###Left and Right Teams
 Word 1 must be an abbreviation for the team's club name.
-This ideally should be no more than 4 letters and is prefered to be all Caps.
+This ideally should be no more than 4 letters and ALL CAPS.
 The remaining words are the team name.

 In the example line above, MC is the club abbreviation of "Mass Chaos" and "Butterfly Effect" is the team name.